 The intragastric balloon is a temporary procedure that restricts the amount of food a patient can eat.
 A balloon is inserted in the stomach and filled with a saline solution through a catheter down the throat.
 Gastric balloons are typically meant to be removed after six months.
 These are sold under the brand names Orbera, Obalon, and several others.

 The first thing you should understand is that the adjustable gastric band and the gastric balloon are reversible procedures, while gastric bypass, gastric sleeve and BPD/DS surgeries are not.
 Revision surgery is available for those who undergo these procedures but are unhappy with their weight loss results.

 Gastric bypass and gastric sleeve are typically recommended over the other procedures.
 Your surgeon will recommend one procedure over another depending on their expertise and your own body physiology.
 BPD/DS surgery is the most effective at producing weight loss, but is generally reserved for extremely obese patients, as it is a complex procedure that has bigger risks.

 Your surgeon will recommend a type of procedure that they believe is best for you.
 Different surgeons will give you different opinions, so if you are unsure about a particular procedure, you can always find a different surgeon and ask what they recommend.

 But before you decide to see a doctor, check out this article about Who Qualifies For Weight Loss Surgery.

-If you need weight loss surgery, West Texas Bariatrics serves Lubbock and several other communities in West TX.
+If you need weight loss surgery in Lubbock, West Texas Bariatrics serves Lubbock and several other communities in West TX.